Gabriel Lippmann: Capillary electrometer

-Lippmann's PhD thesis, presented to the Sorbonne on 24 July 1875, was on electrocapillarity.

 Piezoelectricity

 In 1881, Lippmann predicted the converse piezoelectric effect.

 Colour photography

-Above all, Lippmann is remembered as the inventor of a method for reproducing colours by photography, based on the interference phenomenon, which earned him the Nobel Prize in Physics for 1908.
+Above all, Lippmann is best remembered as the inventor of a method for reproducing colours by photography, based on the interference phenomenon, which earned him the Nobel Prize in Physics in 1908.

 In 1886, Lippmann's interest turned to a method of fixing the colours of the solar spectrum on a photographic plate.
-On 2 February 1891, he announced to the Academy of Sciences: "I have succeeded in obtaining the image of the spectrum with its colours on a photographic plate whereby the image remains fixed and can remain in daylight without deterioration."
+On 2 February 1891, he announced to the French Academy of Sciences: "I have succeeded in obtaining the image of the spectrum with its colours on a photographic plate whereby the image remains fixed and can remain in daylight without deterioration."
 By April 1892, he was able to report that he had succeeded in producing colour images of a stained glass window, a group of flags, a bowl of oranges topped by a red poppy and a multicoloured parrot.
 He presented his theory of colour photography using the interference method in two papers to the Academy, one in 1894, the other in 1906.

 The interference phenomenon in optics occurs as a result of the wave propagation of light.
 When light of a given wavelength is reflected back upon itself by a mirror, standing waves are generated, much as the ripples resulting from a stone dropped into still water create standing waves when reflected back by a surface such as the wall of a pool.
 In the case of ordinary incoherent light, the standing waves are distinct only within a microscopically thin volume of space next to the reflecting surface.